-HDPE is accepted at most recycling centres in the world, as it is one of the easiest plastic polymers to recycle.
+HDPE is accepted at most recycling centers in the world, as it is one of the easiest plastic polymers to recycle.
 Most recycling companies will collect HDPE products and take these to large facilities to be processed.

 First, the plastic is sorted and cleaned, to remove any unwanted debris.
-The plastic then needs to homogenised, so that only HDPE will be processed.
+The plastic then needs to homogenized, so that only HDPE will be processed.
 If there are other plastic polymers in the batch, this can ruin the recycled end-product.

 HDPE has a specific density of 0.93 to 0.97 g/cm3.
 This is much lower than that of PET which is 1.43-1.45 g/cm3, meaning that these plastic polymers can be separated by using sink-float separation.
 However, HDPE has a similar specific density to PP, which means the sink-float separation cannot be used.
-In this case, Near Infrared Radiation (NIR) techniques can be used, unless the plastic is too dark and absorbs the infrared waves.
+In this case, Near-Infrared Radiation (NIR) techniques can be used, unless the plastic is too dark and absorbs the infrared waves.